 Comments: For those new to Canadian whisky, especially if coming from the world of scotch or Irish whiskies, this is a good, affordable place to start.

 Adam – Very cool to have a Canadian whisky trying something that’s been popular with other whiskies like scotch and Irish whiskies, namely cask finishing.
-Rum can definitely be hit or miss for me and Pike Creek seems to do a fine job with their blend.
+Rum can definitely be hit or miss for me and the Pike Creek 10 seems to do a fine job with their blend.
 There’s a nice mix of vanilla and caramel from the wood to go along with a good bite from whatever amount of rye they used.
 All these elements play second fiddle to the rum at times, though usually it is not problematic.
 The rum provides a heavy influence, and I’d wonder at what it was hiding if the spirit weren’t sold with the age statement it is.
 The mouth feel is thick and reminds me of syrup.
 Almost like medicine from when you were a kid, but the good kind that you kept trying to break into the drug cabinet for.
 There are some nice spices and the mixture ring some bells of a bakery in my memory.
 The fresh grains, the cinnamon and spices, the warmth in your mouth and chest.
 Even better, this dram is accessible both in distribution and very attractive to your wallet.
 The smell of rye, which is usually buried by other elements, is strongest in an empty glass after the sweetness has faded.
+Was really popular at our tasting.

 Meghan – I’ve had bad rum and really good rum; I’ve had not great rum cask whisky and then pretty good rum cask whisky.
-Pike Creek falls on the pretty good side.
+The Pike Creek 10 falls on the pretty good side.
 The natural sweetness and inoffensive nature of Canadian whisky goes nicely with a rum cask.
 The nose is a bit too sweet and maple-y for me but the palate has a nice touch of spice with a hint of grain as the backbone.
 Kind of like cinnamon spice oatmeal (but like homemade, not the Quaker instant flavor).
 The finish is short but pleasant.
 It’s a light but well-flavored whisky that should please both regular whisky drinkers (for the variety) and newcomers to the dram.

 Michael – I get a lot of caramel in the middle, along with those spices you associate with a cinnamon roll.
 Like a breakfast baked good.